David Benavidez Uses Ramirez Fight as Bridge to 175

 David Benavidez is taking the long way to the biggest fights because waiting has already failed him once.

-The unbeaten two division titleholder will move up again on May 2 to face unified WBA and WBO cruiserweight champion Gilberto Ramirez in Las Vegas.
-The bout headlines a pre Cinco de Mayo card and represents a deliberate choice by Benavidez to chase recognizable opponents rather than sit idle while larger fights stall.
+The unbeaten two-division titleholder will step up again on May 2 to face unified WBA and WBO cruiserweight champion Gilberto Ramirez in Las Vegas.
+The fight headlines a pre–Cinco de Mayo card and reflects a conscious decision to pursue a recognizable opponent instead of remaining inactive while larger opportunities remain unresolved.

-“I’m going up specifically for that fight,” Benavidez said during a recent appearance in the Phoenix area.
+“I’m going up specifically for that fight,” Benavidez said.
 “But I’m coming back down after that.
 Instead of waiting, I’m moving up to get a recognizable name.”

-Rather than repeat that cycle, he moved up in 2024 and immediately put himself into position.
-He defeated Oleksandr Gvozdyk to claim the WBC interim title, then chose a riskier route by facing David Morrell instead of waiting for paperwork to settle.
-The win kept him in line for the winner of Bivol vs Beterbiev.
+Rather than repeat that pattern, Benavidez moved up in 2024 and immediately placed himself in position.
+He defeated Oleksandr Gvozdyk to win the WBC interim light heavyweight title, then chose a more demanding route by facing David Morrell instead of waiting for the division’s situation to resolve on paper.
+That win kept him in line for the eventual winner of Bivol vs. Beterbiev.

-When Bivol later vacated the WBC belt, Benavidez became a full titleholder without a fight.
-It gave him status but not satisfaction.
+When Bivol later vacated the WBC belt, Benavidez was elevated to full champion without fighting for it.
+The title brought status but did not fully satisfy his stated goals.

 “I’m here to become undisputed champion,” Benavidez said.
 “I want all the belts at light heavyweight.”